TheRollingOcean/TRO-S24U-Degoogle/README.md

 **Rethink**

-In global firewall Block all except bypassed apps and IPs
+In global firewall Block all except bypassed apps and IPs.

+This is one of the few firewall and VPNs that use only one slot

+**TrackerControl**

+Configure Tracker control to not take a VPN slot, but it does correctly display correct trackers that you can evaluate.

+**Appmanager**

+Super detailed systems information.

+**Canta** a classic, gives nice writeups

-ADB, Shizuku, FreezeYou (I really like the freeze shortcuts you can make.)
+**FreezeYou** I really like the freeze shortcuts you can make and save to the homescreen.